sajadh76/sajadh76/README.md

 I currently hold the following roles and interests:

   1. Intern in machine learning and systems research at Nokia Bell-Labs in Paris, France.
-  2. Final-year student studying Telecommunication Engineering at Politecnic University of Milan.
+  2. Final-year student studying Telecommunication Engineering at Politecnic University of Milan, Italy.
   3. Enthusiast of offroad activities, outdoor camping, and cooking.
   4. Passionate about sport motorcycles and fighter jets.